-Minerva Mi-Performer & Mi-Performer Pro custom in-ear monitors
+Minerva Mi-Artist Pro & Mi-Performer Pro custom in-ear monitors

 I am currently quite backlogged with the sheer number of review units I have as well as my time being divided among different tasks, so I have decided to write some brief summaries of the custom in-ear monitors I have received but not yet reviewed.
 Make sure you take the previews with a grain of salt, as the true findings come from comparison listening as well as finding good and bad source matching.
 Please ask your questions in the comments below.

 See the custom in-ear monitors review list for previously reviewed products.

 Lime Ears LE3 vs. Lime Ears LE3B: The bass version of the LE3 (LE3B) is has a different tonality and slightly different presentation to it compared with the regular LE3, as the regular LE3 is slightly brighter and overall clearer.
 Soundstage presentation is similar in size and space, but the presentation is slightly different, with the LE3b being a bit more mid-forward and having slightly less presentation depth and a bit less width while the LE3 has slightly more focus within the presentation.
 Transparency is similar, but the LE3 has better coherence across the frequency spectrum, specifically from the midrange on up.
 Detail levels, resolution, and note capability are similar between the two, but the LE3b sounds more dynamic due to the additional bass punch and slightly faster bass attack speed, even though the bass note sustainment is equivalent.
 The LE3 is more forgiving even though it is slightly brighter due to a treble peak with the LE3b.